vishvAsa/AgamaH_shaivaH/meta/articles/davis_on_ritual/Glossary.md

 samaydcdra— "Common code of conduct," incumbent on all initiated  Saivites.

-samayadiksd — "General initiation," by which one becomes a member of  the Saiva community.
+samayadiksd — "General initiation," by which one becomes a member of  the Śaiva community.

-samayin — "Common member" of Saiva community, one who has under gone samayadiksa.
+samayin — "Common member" of Śaiva community, one who has under gone samayadiksa.

 samhdra— Reabsorption, one of Siva's pancakrtya, by which differenti ated entities are unified.
 Antonym: srsti.